Blog>Trade>Starting a Business>How to start a window fitting business

 For example, imagine one of your panes of glass falls and cascades into a customer’s car parked on their driveway.
 You would personally be liable to cover the cost of repairs and replacement without adequate business insurance.

-The following types of insurance are recommended when building your window fitting company:
+The following types of insurance are a wise investment when building your window fitting company:

 Finances